c-thun/10ify/README.md

 ![](Screenshots/step_3.png)

 #### Step 3 : Choose your theme!
 This will change your icons, shell, and application theme based on your choice.
-More themes will be added with time :)
+Note that choosing the Ubuntu-* themes require Yaru and Yaru-dark themes to be already present on your distro (so should work with default Ubuntu) and Fedora-* and Debian-* themes require  Adwaita and Adwaita-dark themes to be already present on your distro (so should work with every distro using default GNOME session).
+The fixes for these could be to manually install these themes but it would make the script heavier and slower.
+I might add this change later on.
+The Windows-* themes will work perfectly regardless of what themes are already installed.

 ![](Screenshots/step_4a.png)